-Our research goal is to understand the neural circuit mechanisms & computations that underlie predictive processing in the brain
+Our research goal is to understand the neural circuits & computations that underlie predictive processing in the brain

 Our field of research is known as predictive processing.
 Predictive processing is a theory of brain function that assumes the brain contains an internal model of the world, which constantly generates and updates predictions about the world